Do you know that Bioprinting will replace organ donors?

-According to the experts, a few years from now, doctors will create organs for their patients with few simple steps.
-As per the news published on economist.com, around 120,000 organs are transplanted from one human being to another every year.
-Unfortunately, the supply (donors) of the organs is significantly low as compared to the demand.
-So owing to this fact, most people have to die waiting for a life-saving phone call.
+Unfortunately, the supply [donors] of the organs is significantly low as compared to the demand.
+So many people have to die waiting for a life-saving phone call.

 Let’s dive in,

-Pros of 3D Printing
+Pros of 3D Printing Organs

-- Reduce volunteers in drug testing labs
+- Also, reducing the count of volunteers in drug testing labs

 - 3D printed tissues will be feature-rich

-- Bioprinted organs will be vital and healthy
+- Organs will be vital and healthy

 - Can print stronger bones